iamthedh7/CS331.M22.KHCL-SematicSegmentation_ForSelfDrivingCar/README.md

 **# Step 3:** cd to CV folder and run:

-                                                       python <filename>
+- This cmd line uses to augmentation our raw data.
+Here, we change the image's brightness up (+30, +60) and down (-20, -40):

-+ Augmentation.py:
+      python Augmentation.py

-      this file uses to augmentation our raw data.
-Here, we change the image's brightness up (+30, +60) and down (-20, -40).
+- Then we will train our model.
+When run these sequencely, we have _model_Unet.h5_ & _model_DLV3plus.h5_:

-+ UNET_model.py & DLV3plus.py:
+      python UNET_model.py

-      these files are our model training files.
-When run these files sequencely, we have _model_Unet.h5_ & _model_DLV3plus.h5_.
+      python DLV3plus.py

-+ Evaluate.py:
+- We will calculate IoU score in both models.
+It uses both train-raw-data & valid-raw-data to calculate, instead of a separate test set:

-      this file will calculate IoU score in both models.
-It uses both train-raw-data & valid-raw-data to calculate, instead of separate test set.
+      python Evaluate.py

-+ Single_pred.ipynb:
+- If we want to see how the results are predicted with your model, we run:

-      when we run this file, we can see how the results are predicted with your model.
+      python Single_pred.ipynb

-+ Multi_pred.py:
+- Run this cmd line to show many result images like a video.
+You can edit a little bit to use for a video as input:

-      run this file to show many result images like a video.
-You can edit a little bit to use for a video as input.
+      python Multi_pred.py

 ------------------------------------------------------------------------------------------------

 Note: Our model is using 6 classes: Background, Car0 (Carhead), Road, Car, Cycle, Human.